ccc-certifier-framework/certifier-framework-for-confidential-computing/README.md

 licenses.

 The repository contains the complete Certifier Framework source and a number of examples as well as complete instructions.
-In particular, the sample in sample_apps/simple_app [example_app.cc](sample_apps/simple_app/example_app.cc) policy is a complete guide on building and developing an application, and policy as well as deploying a service.
+In particular, the sample program in sample_apps/simple_app [example_app.cc](sample_apps/simple_app/example_app.cc) is a complete guide for building and developing an application, and policy, as well as deploying a service.

 ## Documentation and Installation